german-m-garcia/mk-ros/README.md

-# ros-makeblock #
+# mk-ros #

-ros-makeblock is a do-it-yourself project about creating a mobile robotic platform integrated in the ROS environment.
+mk-ros is a do-it-yourself project about creating a mobile robotic platform integrated in the ROS environment.
 The development starts with Makeblock's [mbot Ranger](https://www.makeblock.com/steam-kits/mbot-ranger), a small educational toy robot powered with an Arduino microcontroller that controls different sensors and actuators.
 Makeblock makes its code open-source and this makes it easy to extend their robot with more sensing and compute capabilities.

 ## ROS ##